Smoking and cancer: What's in a cigarette?

 Nicotine is one of the most abundant chemicals in cigarettes and it is what makes cigarettes so addictive.

 Nicotine causes addiction in much the same way as heroin or cocaine.
 It is just as addictive as these ‘harder’ drugs which is why it can be so difficult to quit smoking.

 Stop smoking aids aim to support quitters by tackling nicotine addiction without the many dangerous and cancer-causing chemicals in cigarettes.
 For advice on quitting visit www.nhs.uk/smokefree, our blog post on stopping smoking or our advice on how to reduce the risk.

 Hydrogen cyanide is a poisonous gas.
 Of all the chemicals in tobacco smoke, it does the most damage to the heart and blood vessels.

 Carbon monoxide is a colourless poisonous gas with no smell.
 It is formed when we burn carbon-based fuels, such as gas in cookers or petrol in car engines.
 Cigarette smoke contains almost as much carbon monoxide as it does tar.

 Carbon monoxide sticks to our red blood cells in place of oxygen.
 This lowers our blood’s ability to transport oxygen and deprives our tissues and organs of this vital gas.

 Nitrogen oxide is a gas found in car exhaust and tobacco smoke.

 Our bodies use it in very small amounts to carry signals between cells.
 But in large amounts, it is a major air pollutant.
-It directly damages lung tissue and causes inflammation in the lungs.

 Normally, our bodies produce small amounts of nitrogen oxide, which causes our airways to expand.
 The large amount of nitrogen oxide in tobacco smoke changes things in two ways: